By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | Patient movement / agitation | Physical forces pull electrodes loose | Secure cable routing; use eccentric electrode designs |

-| Fragile skin (elderly / neonatal) | Standard adhesives may cause damage or not adhere | Use hypoallergenic, low-irritation electrodes |
+| Fragile skin (elderly / neonatal) | Standard adhesives may not adhere or may damage skin | Use hypoallergenic, low-irritation electrodes |

 Electrode Factors